nicode3141/dmx4esp/README.md

 ## About DMX-512

-DMX-512 (Digital Multiplex) is the standard protocol used in the entertainment and lighting industry for example to controll stage lighting, effects and other devices.
+DMX-512 (Digital Multiplex) is the standard protocol used in the entertainment and lighting industry for example to control stage lighting, effects and other devices.
 It was developed by the Engineering Commission of the United States Institute for Theatre Technology (USITT) in 1986.

 ## DMX512-A Technical Specifiations